So far scientists have categorized exoplanets into the following types: Gas giant, Neptunian, super-Earth and terrestrial.

 A galaxy of stars – and planets

 Our galaxy, the Milky Way, is the thick stream of stars that cuts across the sky on the darkest, clearest nights.
-Its spiraling expanse probably contains about 400 billion stars, our Sun among them.
+Its spiraling expanse contains at least 100 billion stars, our Sun among them.
 And if each of those stars has not just one planet, but, like ours, a whole system of them, then the number of planets in the galaxy is truly astronomical: We’re already heading into the trillions.

 We humans have been speculating about such possibilities for thousands of years, but ours is the first generation to know, with certainty, that exoplanets are really out there.
 In fact, way out there.
 Our nearest neighboring star, Proxima Centauri, was found to possess at least one planet – probably a rocky one.
 It’s about 4 light-years away – more than 25 trillion miles (40 trillion kilometers).
 The bulk of exoplanets found so far are hundreds or thousands of light-years away.

 The bad news: As yet we have no way to reach them, and won’t be leaving footprints on them anytime soon.
 The good news: We can look in on them, take their temperatures, taste their atmospheres and, perhaps one day soon, detect signs of life that might be hidden in pixels of light captured from these dim, distant worlds.